SebSemos/Villagers_Together/README.md

 - as my other pack I'll do an "addon" to support guard villagers and straw statues (and maybe more in the future)

+This pack is hosted on both Modrinth and Planet Minecraft